espressomd/espresso/doc/sphinx/appendix.rst

        .. math:: E_x^2=E_x^1+\frac{q_\text{vertex}}{\epsilon_0a^2}

-    This scheme is repeated until the fields are completely relaxed (i. e. the energy is minimized).
+    This scheme is repeated until the fields are completely relaxed (i.e. the energy is minimized).
 During repetition, the spatial dimensions are permutated to avoid a drift in one direction.